LiquidSalonDao/liquid-salon-docs/docs/PCD.md

 ## Introduction
+111

 The Protocol Control Debt (PCD) mechanism is deployed via a contract to aggregate segmented liquidity from connected blockchains.
-Collateral can only be stablecoins related assets, the Protocol Control Debt mechanism takes control of LUSD debts and collaterals : users can sell LUSD via PCD with some fees in the event of periods below the peg.
+Collateral can only be stablecoins related assets, the Protocol Control Debt mechanism takes control of lsUSD debts and collaterals : users can sell lsUSD via PCD with some fees in the event of periods below the peg.

-Liquid Salon is similar to other stablecoin issuance protocols regarding users' experience, except users can sell LUSD via PCD when the price of LUSD is under $1 (Imagining PCD is similar to the pool on Curve for other stablecoin issurance protocol). **PCD will only exchange fiat-backed stablecoins for LUSD in this scenario.**
+Liquid Salon is similar to other stablecoin issuance protocols regarding users' experience, except users can sell lsUSD via PCD when the price of lsUSD is under $1 (Imagining PCD is similar to the pool on Curve for other stablecoin issurance protocol). **PCD will only exchange fiat-backed stablecoins for lsUSD in this scenario.**

 #### Collatrals